How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 Start With Real Search Data

-Open Google Search Console and look at queries where your pages appear in positions 8 to 20.
-These are pages Google already considers relevant but has not yet pushed to the top.
-Small improvements here, a stronger title, deeper content, better internal links, often move pages onto the first page.
+Open Search Console and look at queries where your pages appear near the bottom of the first page or just below it.
+These are pages a search engine already considers relevant but has not yet pushed to the top.
+Small improvements here, a stronger title, deeper content, better internal links, often move pages up.
+Avoid keyword research that relies purely on third-party volume estimates; the queries already triggering impressions on your store are higher-confidence signals than any external database.

 Build Topic Clusters Around Buyer Questions

 Group related queries into clusters.
-A skincare store might cluster around "retinol for beginners," with supporting articles on side effects, application order, and product comparisons.
-Each article links to the others.
-This structure tells Google your site has genuine depth on the subject.
+A kitchenware store might cluster around cast-iron care, with supporting articles on seasoning, cleaning, and comparing pan types.
+Each article links to the others, which tells a search engine your site has genuine depth on the subject.
+Tools that build clusters from your Search Console data and generate briefs can close the loop from keyword discovery to published content without leaving the admin.

 Optimize What You Already Have